ecshreve/civ-bot-go/README.md

 ### Starting a new session

 Players can start a new session by entering the `/civ new` command.
-Players join the game by reacting with the ✋reaction.
-When all players are ready someone just needs to react with the ✅reaction.
+Players join the game by reacting with the ✋ reaction.
+When all players are ready someone just needs to react with the ✅ reaction.

 ![civ new](static/new.gif "civ new")